 July 18, 1994: Apple launches the Quadra, Performa and LC 630 Macintoshes, three similar computers with slight differences tailored for the professional, home and educational markets.

-Buyers can configure the new 630 series of Macs for less than $2,000.
-Today, the idea of getting a decent multimedia computer for $3,300 (adjusted for inflation) sounds very reasonable, but in 1994 these new Macs looked like a total steal.
+Buyers can configure the new 630 series Macs for less than $2,000.
+Today, the idea of paying more than $4,100 (adjusted for inflation) for a decent multimedia computer sounds over the top.
+But in 1994, these new Macs looked like a total steal.

 630 series Macs: All things to all people

-Cupertino also launched three new multimedia add-ons, which gave the Macs a range of capabilities:
+Cupertino also launched three new multimedia add-ons, hardware that gave the Macs a range of capabilities:

 - Apple Video card offered composite video, S-video input, audio in, video overlay and 320×240 video window.